andrslabmess/andrslabmess.github.io/_tabs/resources.md

 ><br>
-There is definitely more amazing stuff ... just for inspiration ....
+There is definitely more amazing stuff out there ... just for inspiration ....
 {: .prompt-tip }